Ajay9095/Django-application-integrating-open-source-Language-Models/README.md

 - **Text Summarization:**
   - Input text for summarization.
   - Receive summarized output.
-  - View and clear summarization history.
+  - View and clear summarization of history.

 - **History Panels:**
   - View detailed history for both text generation and summarization.
-  - Close panels to focus on main application.
+  - Close panels to focus on the main application.

 ## Technologies Used